casper-network/docs-archive/implementation/serialization-standard.rst

 - Unit serializes to an empty byte array.

 - Strings serialize as a 32-bit integer representing the length in bytes (note: this might be different than the number of characters since special characters, such as emojis, take more than one byte), followed by the UTF-8 encoding of the characters in the string.

    - E.g. ``"Hello, World!"`` serializes as ``0x0d00000048656c6c6f2c20576f726c6421``

-- Optional values serialize with a single byte tag, followed by the serialization of the value it self.
+- Optional values serialize with a single byte tag, followed by the serialization of the value itself.
 The tag is equal to ``0`` if the value is missing, and ``1`` if it is present.

    - E.g. ``None`` serializes as ``0x00``